 Students studying a BTEC Subsidiary Diploma programme will have achieved 5 GCSEs and have achieved at least a Grade 5 in Maths and/or English.
-A GCSE grade C or better in Science and PE would be a distinct advantage but not essential.
+A GCSE level 5 or better in Science and PE would be a distinct advantage but not essential.

-For more information contact Mr C Thomas: cthomas@kingrichardschoolcyprus.com
+For more information contact: Mr Thomas cthomas@kingrichardschoolcyprus.com

-Textiles Design - AQA
+A Level Textiles Design

+AQA

-A Level Textile Design is a dynamic and exciting subject area that will appeal to students who are interested in fashion, textiles, costume and interiors.
+A Level Textile Design is a dynamic and exciting subject area that will appeal to students who are interested in textiles, fashion, costume and interiors.
 This course enables you to develop your creativity, whilst building a portfolio of work that will enable you develop your skills as a designer.
-General entry requirements and the following facilitating subjects at grade C or above: GCSE Textiles or GCSE Art.
+General entry requirements are grade 5 or above: GCSE Textiles or GCSE Art.